 Please enjoy this transcript of an episode of The Tim Ferriss Radio Hour with Arnold Schwarzenegger, Malcolm Gladwell, Bryan Johnson, AJ Jacobs, and Shep Gordon on how to turn failure into success.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.